 BETTY M. DEAN SCHOOL OF NURSING

+Simpson University’s Betty M. Dean School of Nursing is listed as one of the best nursing schools in the country and No. 8 in California in RNCareers’ annual ranking.
 Accredited by the Commission on Collegiate Nursing Education, Simpson’s bachelor’s degree program in nursing continues to grow in popularity.
 Students utilize state-of-the-art simulation labs (also used by area hospitals for staff training) in the university’s newest building, the Science and Nursing Center.
-With a mission to “model the head, hands, and heart of Jesus Christ,” the School of Nursing offers students the opportunity for medical missions trips as well as clinical work at multiple local healthcare facilities.
+With a mission to “model the head, hands and heart of Jesus Christ,” the Betty M. Dean School of Nursing offers students the opportunity for medical missions trips as well as clinical work at multiple local healthcare facilities.

 SPECIAL STUDY OPTIONS